-Oral Appliances – Parsippany, NJ
+Orthodontic Appliances – Parsippany, NJ

-It’s About More than Braces
+It’s About More Than Braces

 What Is a Retainer?
 How Does It Work?

 A retainer is a device that is used to keep the teeth in place after treatment with braces, including traditional braces and Invisalign, is complete.
 Without a retainer, the teeth with gradually move back into their original position.
 Most people will need to wear the retainer around the clock right after the braces are removed, but can gradually be reduced to nightwear only after several months.
-Used properly, a retainer will keep the teeth where they should be for a lifetime after the initial treatment with braces is complete.
+If used diligently, a retainer will keep the teeth where they should be for a lifetime after the initial treatment with braces is complete.

 There are two main categories of retainers: